Skip to content

 Get to know: The Conservation Council of New Brunswick

 The Conservation Council of New Brunswick has been at the forefront of conservation and environmental issues in the province since 1969.
 We are excited that they have agreed to partner with the Green Resilience Project to host a conversation in Fredericton in January 2022.
 Our engagement coordinator Jessie Golem recently had the opportunity to speak with Adam Mahoney about CCNB’s work.
-Currently, much of it is focused on the province’s transition to clean and green energy sources and how that transition will affect individuals, industries and the environment, as well as issues people are facing regarding accessing affordable and reliable electricity.
+Currently, much of it is focused on the province’s… Read More »Get to know: The Conservation Council of New Brunswick